sanjanag/academic-kickstart/content/authors/admin/_index.md

   link: https://www.linkedin.com/in/sanjana-garg/
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: file-pdf
-#   icon_pack: ai
+  icon_pack: fas
-#   link: files/cv.pdf
+  link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "sgarg96@gatech.edu"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-I am a Masters student in Computer Science in Georgia Institute of Technology.
-I am working with Prof. Munmun De Choudhury, as part of SocWeb Lab where my research is focussed on analyzing drug abuse discourse on social media.
+I am a Masters' student in [Computer Science](https://www.cc.gatech.edu/) at [Georgia Institute of Technology](https://www.gatech.edu/).
+I am working with [Prof. Munmun De Choudhury](http://www.munmund.net/), as part of [SocWeb Lab](http://socweb.cc.gatech.edu/) where my research is focussed on analyzing drug abuse discourse on social media.
 My interests lie in natural language processing and social computing.

-Before coming to Georgia Tech, I was working as a Software Developer at Rivigo for 2 years.
-I worked on several challenging projects here like building Rivigo Maps, search engine and notfication service.
+I also worked as a Software Developer at [Rivigo](https://www.rivigo.com/) for 2 years.
+I worked on several challenging projects here including Rivigo Maps, search engine and notification service.